 - Platform Solutions

 I've said many times before that AI and ML technologies are powerful, but they're not magic.
-Executives will have many discussions about cognitive and it's critical to make sure every one of those discussions emphasizes progress towards the goal just as much as it does the technology or capability.
+Executives will have many discussions about AI and it's critical to make sure every one of those discussions emphasizes progress towards the goal just as much as it does the technology or capability.
 Let's unpack that a bit more...

 Reason, Remember, Think

 We've found that there is oftentimes one common thread when assessing jobs through the lens of thinking, reasoning, and remembering.
 The common thread? data.
-The more data, the more challenging each of these cognitive tasks is.
+The more data, the more challenging each of these AI tasks is.
 The less access an individual has to reliable or timely data, the more problems the function typically exhibits.
 For example, think about evaluating credit or market risks, determining the best offers for a customer, assessing independence issues, or prioritizing the work of a 100 person operational team?
 These types of jobs require a lot of data to think, reason, and remember, and ultimately make sound decisions each day.